edgio-docs/edgio-docs/guides/applications/v7/performance/rules/conditions.md

 #### Response Location {/*response-location*/} <edgejs>variable</edgejs>

 Identifies requests through the `Location` response header.
 This header identifies the URL to which the request should be redirected.
-For example, this header is included with `301` or `302` responses.
+One common use for this header is for redirect requests, such as `301` or `302` responses.

 **Key information:**